 To earn both degrees, students must successfully complete the required classroom and clinical coursework for the MD, the required coursework for the JD, and electives in the MD and JD fields to fulfill a total of 85 credit hours between the two programs.
 Students must earn the grade of Pass or Honors in all MD courses and must pass all JD courses to successfully complete the program.

 The MD is awarded by the BU School of Medicine, and the JD is awarded by the BU Graduate School of Law.

 Requirements for the MD/JD program are the same as the traditional MD program (course requirements, MCAT, essays, etc.) plus applicants must meet the admission requirements of BU Law School, including the Law School Admissions Test (LSAT).
 We recommend that the LSAT be completed as early in the process as is convenient for the applicant.
 Students traditionally sit for this examination and submit their dual degree application sometime during their second year of medical school.

 In addition to the usual medical school application requirements, applicants for this combined degree program must submit materials to the Law School.
-See this link for specifics on the Law School application process: (http://www.bu.edu/law/prospective/apply/jd/application/).
+Visit the BU School of Law website for specific details.

 Applicants should attach a letter to both the School of Medicine and School of Law stating that they are applying to the combined MD/JD program.
 It is most common for students to apply to the MD/JD program after they have begun medical school.
 As noted above, interested students should contact Dr. Sandel and/or the Associate Dean for Student Affairs for more information